nafeesahyounis/data-centric-dev-project/README.md

 - Building on the rating system, I would like to create a carousel that takes the top rated places and displays them on the homepage.

+* More content on footer, and generally cleaner design

+- A lot of the design elements, in particular the footer, could use some cleanup and refinement and I intend to do this at a later stage.

 * All of these features are manageable however it was necessary to timebox the project, so basic functionality and design was prioritised.
 For this reason also, limited Javascript was used and the focus was on the backend.

 ## Information Architecture